 Operating expenses consist of a combination of acquisition costs and administration expenses.
-For 2018 the operating costs reported were €214,989k.
-The year on year increase is largely due to costs associated with the once-off "Online Advantage" costs associated with Vhi's incentive to enrol customers to digital correspondence and automated payment.
+For 2019 the operating costs reported were €152,132k (2018: €214,989k).
+Operating expenses incurred during 2018 include one time "Online Advantage" cost associated with Vhi's customer incentive to migrate to digital correspondence and payment.